syncfusion-content/wpf-docs/wpf/SfMaskedEdit/ValueMode.md

 ## IncludePrompt

-The `Value` property returns text entered by the user as well as the prompt character.
+The `Value` property returns text entered by the user as well as prompt character.

-### Example

 {% tabs %}